apache/beam-site/src/documentation/sdks/python-type-safety.md

 ### Special Type Hints

-The following are special type hints that don't correspond to a class, but rather to special types introduced in ([PEP 484](https://www.python.org/dev/peps/pep-0484/)).
+The following are special type hints that don't correspond to a class, but rather to special types introduced in [PEP 484](https://www.python.org/dev/peps/pep-0484/).

 * `Any`
 * `Union[T, U, V]`